tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - high mitochondrial count fraction could also just mean that the cell is very active in cellular respiration though
  - low counts/genes could also just mean quiescent cells
  - high counts/genes could also just mean large cells
+# Cytomegalovirus in autoimmunity: T cell crossreactivity to viral antigen and autoantigen glutamic acid decarboxylase
+## Abstract
+ - foreign antigens that mimic autoantigens can trigger autoimmunity, for example viral infections associated with T1D development
+ - GAD65 is a major autoantigen of T1D and stiff-man syndrome
+ - screen synthetic peptide libraries dedicated to bind to HLA-DR3, which predisposes people to T1D and stiff-man syndrome, using clonal CD4<sup>+</sup> T cells reactive to GAD65 isolated from prediabetic stiff-man syndrome patient
+ - result: GAD65-specific T cells crossreact with peptide of hCMV major DNA binding protein, hCMV-derived epitope can be processed by DCs and recognized by GAD65-reactive T cells
+ - **takehome: hCMV may be involved in loss of T cell tolerance to autoantigen GAD65 by a mechanism of molecular mimicry leading to autoimmunity, perhaps analogous to loss of tolerance to autoantigens by mechanism of molecular mimicry between tumor antigen and self antigen leading to irAEs**
+## Introduction
+ - GAD65 (glutamic acid decarboxylase) neuroenzyme expressed in neurons and beta cells
+## Discussion
+ - clonal T cells recognizing GAD65 339-352 crossreact with hCMV major DNA-binding protein pUL57 peptide 674-687, peptide efficiently processed for presentation by HLA-DR3
+ - crossreactive response may be polyclonal, so T cells recognizing hCMV peptide more efficiently than GAD65 peptide may exist
 # Defining the memory CD8 T cell
  - effector (T<sub>em</sub>, CD62L<sup>low</sup>CCR7<sup>low</sup>) and central (T<sub>cm</sub>, CD62L<sup>high</sup>CCR7<sup>high</sup>) memory T cells
  - CCR7/CD62L expression on T<sub>cm</sub> cells facilitates homing to secondary lymph organs, while T<sub>em</sub> cells are more cytolytic and express integrins and chemokine receptors to localize to inflamed tissue